Jbat1Jumper/erythrina/doc/04_drawing_the_environment.md

 ![](img/4/godot08.png)

 Godot did it wery well on having all the api reference inside the editor.
-I will not enter in details, but I will say that the only thing we need to pass to the "play" function is a string with the name of the wanted animation.
+I will not enter in details, but I will say that the only thing we need to pass to the ```play()``` function is a string with the name of the wanted animation.

 Therefore we will go to the desired position in the animation and we will add a new keyframe clicking on the yellow plus sign on the right of the track.